 Greek New Testament manuscripts

 About 5,800 ancient hand-copied Greek New Testament manuscripts have been identified.
 Some of these texts date to the second century, with increasing numbers in the third century and following.
 This huge volume of manuscripts authenticates the trustworthiness of the New Testament.
-For a series of article on this topic, click here.

 Book of Mormon manuscripts